 Accelerated Weathering and Corrosion Testing

-Our in-house testing capabilities include exposure to ultraviolet light, corrosive environments, chemical resistance, cold wall effect, applied cathodic protection and extreme temperature and humidity conditions.
+Our in-house testing capabilities include exposure to ultraviolet light, corrosive environments, chemical resistance, cold wall effect, and extreme temperature and humidity conditions.
 Our eight UV chambers are equipped with UVA-340, UVB-313, FS-40, and other lamp types.
 Three salt fog chambers and four cyclic salt spray chambers are used to simulate marine, caustic, or acidic conditions.
 Four controlled temperature and humidity chambers and four freezers can be used for thermal cycling and extreme condition exposure.
-Our electrochemistry lab is dedicated to testing resistance to cathodic disbondment.

 KTA is one of only a few commercial coatings testing laboratories offering independent high temperature-high pressure autoclave testing services.
 While typically used to evaluate performance properties of coatings used in the pipeline industry, KTA’s autoclave testing services can be used to assess the integrity of any coating or lining in some of the harshest environments, including natural gas, oil, water and waste water.
 It can also be used by facility owners for qualification testing by simulating facility-specific exposure environments, including temperature (up to 160°C), pressure (up to 25 MPa, with rapid depressurization), and inhibitors, methanol and process chemicals, in two phases (liquid and gas).
 Autoclave testing can also be used for coating/lining formulation research to determine the effect of coating additives on performance created by the test environment.